 Optical Interconnects for Scale Up, Scale Out, Scale Across

-Radha Nagarajan, SVP and CTO, Optical and Cloud at Marvell, outlines three networking architecture categories: scale up (under 30 meters) for memory disagregation with customized formats, scale out (30-300 meters) using Ethernet-based PAM4 for interoperability, and scale across (2-2,000 kilometers) employing coherent interconnects with DWDM and 16 QAM modulation.
-Marvell addresses all three segments through its Celestial acquisition for scale up, internal development for scale out, and an established business in scale across, including 1.6 terabit per second single wavelength links currently in development.
+Radha Nagarajan, SVP and CTO, Optical and Cloud, outlines three networking architecture categories and how Marvell addresses all three segments through its Celestial acquisition for scale up, internal development for scale out, and an established business in scale across, including 1.6 terabit per second single wavelength links currently in development.

-Xi Wang, SVP and GM for Connectivity at Marvell, introduces the company’s Reliant software suite and Golden Cable program designed to remotely monitor and manage AI infrastructure connecting hundreds of thousands of GPUs and XPUs by collecting data from DSPs in cables and optical modules.
-Marvell is offering the Golden Cable reference design—combining DSP hardware, cable/module design, and Reliant software—as a free industry standard to enable partners and customers to test complete solutions and accelerate deployment of next-generation technologies.
+Xi Wang, SVP and GM for Connectivity, introduces the company’s RELIANT software suite and Golden Cable program designed to remotely monitor and manage AI infrastructure connecting hundreds of thousands of GPUs and XPUs by collecting data from DSPs in cables and optical modules.

 Custom XPU Solutions: Memory, Security & Networking

-Will Chu, SVP and GM, Custom Cloud Solutions Business Unit at Marvell, discusses the company’s expansion into XPU attach solutions, where Marvell customizes all components within the XPU tray beyond the XPU itself.
-These custom solutions include CXL-enabled memory for expansion and near-memory compute, security devices for AI infrastructure management, and high-performance NICs leveraging Marvell’s Certis and other IP technologies.
+Will Chu, SVP and GM, Custom Cloud Solutions BU, discusses the company’s expansion into XPU attach solutions, where Marvell customizes all components within the XPU tray, including CXL-enabled memory for expansion and near-memory compute, security devices for AI infrastructure management, and high-performance NICs.

 Solving Multi-Kilowatt AI Chip Power Delivery

-Matt Kim, AVP, Custom Cloud Solutions Business Unit at Marvell, presents PIVR (Package Integrated Voltage Regulator) technology as a solution to power delivery challenges in AI and cloud workloads entering the multi-kilowatt chip era, where moving voltage regulators directly into the XPU package increases current density performance by up to 2x and reduces power transmission losses by as much as 85%.
-Marvell is partnering with the broader ecosystem to prevalidate and bring PIVR solutions to market, enabling hyperscalers to build 4-kilowatt or greater compute platforms with optimal performance, power efficiency, and total cost of ownership for accelerated infrastructure.
+Matt Kim, AVP, Custom Cloud Solutions Business Unit, presents PIVR (Package Integrated Voltage Regulator) technology as a solution to power delivery challenges in the multi-kilowatt chip era where moving voltage regulators directly into the XPU package increases current density performance by up to 2x and reduces power transmission losses by as much as 85%.